Last Updated on September 17, 2021 by Grow with Bovees

 While soil mites are not harmful to houseplants as such, they can be a problem when they enter your home because they can be dangerous to humans.
 Soil mites are known to carry bacteria that cause diseases.
 Moreover, soil mites act as hosts and carry the eggs of tapeworms.

 So, houseplants with soil mite infestation can expose you and your family to bacterial infections or tapeworms that these mites may carry.
 So, it is a good idea to eliminate soil mites from the soil in your potted plants immediately.
+By using the best soil for indoor plants, you will get off to a good start.

 What Harm May Soil Mites Cause to Outdoor Plants?